George Phenney

-George Phenney was governor of the Bahamas, customs collector in the southern colonies and council member.
+George Phenney was governor of the Bahamas, a customs collector in the southern colonies and council member.
 He served as governor of the Bahama islands from 1721 to 1727.

-After leaving the governorship, he was accused of impropriety in court marshaling an officer against whom he had a grudge and confining him in a dungeon for 18 months.
+After leaving the governorship, he was accused of impropriety in court marshaling an officer against whom he had a grudge.
+This accusation led to his confinement in a dungeon for 18 months.
 On December 3, 1731, Phenney sought appointment as surveyor general of customs for the Southern District in America as well as a seat on the councils of these colonies.
-He was appointed on February 24, 1732, and was also named to the councils of Virginia and South Carolina.
+He was appointed on February 24, 1732.
+He was also named to the councils of Virginia and South Carolina.
 He was also added to the North Carolina council on November 30, 1733.